 Jon is a Digital Marketing Manager at an e-commerce store that sells stationery, calendars, and seasonal themed office supplies.
 His site carries hundreds of different calendar types from beautiful glossy photography calendars that feature flowing grass in scenic areas around the world to castles, historic aircraft, office cartoons, and more.
 The site also carries versions that have a wood grain corkboard and you can tack important notes to for things to remember.
 Regardless of the type of office calendar you are looking for, it’s likely that Jon’s web storefront sells it.

 The problem is… visitors are having trouble finding exactly the calendar they want.
 Just yesterday, Stacy, a mother of 2, who loves gardening and growing her own organic vegetables was looking for a gardening calendar.
 After finding Jon’s site from a Google search, she reached his site and immediately searched for “gardening calanders.”
 What Stacy did not realize is that she accidentally misspelled calendar and due to the search algorithm features on Jon’s site, it currently does not make any attempt to guess what the user wanted to search for, or ask if they meant to search for a similar term, or even just display results from a term that’s very similar.
 Unfortunately after Stacy saw “no results to display… please try again,” she left the site and moved on to the next company in the Google search results that sold gardening calendars.

-In retrospect, Jon realizes that he is now able to implement additional functional tests ranging from search results, to pricing to whole new site redesigns — and quantify the impact of ideas that may or may not improve both the quality of the user experience and the quantity of sales.
-In addition, he can make these changes without requiring Mark to pull in development resources for a testing project, meaning that he can implement and run tests more quickly.
+In retrospect, Jon realizes that he is now able to implement additional functional A/B tests ranging from search results, to pricing to whole new site redesigns — and quantify the impact of ideas that may or may not improve both the quality of the user experience and the quantity of sales.
+In addition, he can make these changes without requiring Mark to pull in development resources for an A/B testing project, meaning that he can implement and run A/B tests more quickly.